Linux md5sum Command Tutorial for Beginners (5 Examples)

 Basic usage is pretty simple - if you want to compute the MD5 checksum for a file, you must pass the file name as input to the command.
 For example:

 You can also redirect the output to a text file to check the digest later against any change/corruption in the file.

 md5sum testfile.txt > digest.md5

 Use the -c command line option to check the digest.

 And if there's any change or corruption, here's the kind of output md5sum produces:

 Q2.
-How to change way files are read checksum is created?
+How to change the way files are read checksum is created?

 By default, the md5sum command reads input in text mode.
-However, if you want, you can make the tool read input in binary mode as well.
+However, if you want, you can also make the tool read input in binary mode.
 This you can do using the -b command line option.

 md5sum -b [filename]

 You can also force md5sum to create a BSD-style checksum using the --tag command line option.